 Madison Opera Debut: Senator Potter/General Arlie/Bartender, Fellow Travelers (2020)

 Recently: Soldier, All is Calm: The Christmas Truce of 1914 (Theater Latte Da); Don Alfonso, Così fan tutte (Mill City Summer Opera); Figaro, The Marriage of Figaro (Cincinnati Opera); Bill “Sleepy” Burns, The Fix (Minnesota Opera); Ponchel, Silent Night (Austin Opera, Minnesota Opera)

 Madison Opera Debut: The Magic Flute (1995)

-Recently at MO: Fellow Travelers, La Traviata, Rusalka
+Recently at MO: Opera in the Park 2020, Fellow Travelers, La Traviata, Rusalka

 Recently: Blue, Sweeney Todd (Glimmerglass Festival); Candide (Gran Teatre de Liceu); Porgy and Bess (Seattle Opera, Glimmerglass Festival); Lost in the Stars (Washington National Opera)